 Building Information Modelling (BIM) provides an opportunity to reduce manual labour in acquiring data for building life cycle assessment (LCA).
-The amount of research in the area has been increasing, especially since 2007, when the first attempts to use digital tools and solutions for the whole-life optimisation of buildings were conducted.
-Since then, lots of R&D has been put into developing BIM practices and technologies, digitalisation of product data and their use in environmental calculation,.
+The amount of research in the area has been increasing, especially since 2007, when the first attempts to use digital tools and solutions for the whole-life optimisation of buildings were conducted

 This report describes the current operating environments of Nordic countries and Estonia regarding building LCA and BIM.
 It reports the findings on current building LCA and BIM practices, constraints and enablers for harmonising building LCA.
 The report also explains the current enablers and hindrances for BIM-based building LCA in the Nordic countries and Estonia.